 Welcome,

 I am a Postdoctoral Research Fellow at the WZB Transformations of Democracy Unit, directed by Daniel Ziblatt.
 I am interested in Comparative Politics and Political Behavior, with a focus on challenges to contemporary democracies.
 My primary research areas cover democratic representation, participation and voter mobilization.
-I also study the emergence of societal and electoral polarization, as well as their implications for democratic governance and resilience.
+I also study the emergence of polarization and its implications for democratic governance and resilience.

-As a postdoc, I have been a research fellow at Nuffield College, University of Oxford, (Summer 2024) and the Center for European Studies at Harvard University (Fall 2022).
+As a postdoc, I visited Nuffield College at the University of Oxford (Summer 2024) and the Center for European Studies at Harvard University (Fall 2022).
 In 2022, I obtained my doctoral degree at the Chair of Comparative Political Behavior of Humboldt University Berlin and graduated from DYNAMICS – a joint PhD program of Humboldt University and the Hertie School.

-My work has been published in journals such as the Journal of Politics, British Journal of Political Science, Comparative Political Studies, and West European Politics.
-In my research, I employ a broad range of empirical methods, such as field and survey experiments, quasi-experimental designs, and quantitative text analyses with large language models.
-For a comprehensive overview of my ongoing projects and previous publications, please visit my Publications & Research page.
+My work has been published in leading peer-reviewed journals, including the Journal of Politics, British Journal of Political Science, Comparative Political Studies, and West European Politics.
+My research has received recognition in the form of the Gordon Smith and Vincent Wright Memorial Prize (2025) for outstanding work appearing in West European Politics Methodologically, I employ field and survey experiments, quasi-experimental designs, and quantitative text analysis using large language models.
+For a comprehensive overview of my ongoing projects and previous publications, please visit my Research page.

 I also enjoy teaching classes on political behavior, research design and applied research methods.